CHARLOTTE STERRY CHAMPION OF WIMBLEDON

 Charles Sterry, b.
 Aug 28, 1811

-There are also probate records for several other members of this rather wealthy Sterry family:
+There are several probate records for other members of this rather wealthy Sterry family:

 STERRY Elizabeth Effects under 6,000 pounds 6 October.